Licensed Clinical Professional Counselor

 Why talk to a stranger about my personal business?

 As a counselor, our time is focused solely on you.
 Friends or family members can offer advice that may be colored by biases, preconceptions, or their own needs.
-I assist you in meeting your goal(s) with a non-judgmental and objective process that guarantees confidentiality, with the few exceptions we will discuss in our first session.
+Counselors help you decide what you want to do, provide evidenced-based strategies, and help you gain insight in processing emotions that others may find uncomfortable

 Won't it be difficult, awkward, or embarrassing?

 This may be true, especially in the beginning.
 I understand that it is normal to feel uncomfortable and cautious during the first meeting.
 I will do my best to create an accepting environment that helps you feel more at ease.
 As we build a trusting relationship, you will find that it becomes easier to be relaxed and open.